samuelberston/terraform-orchestration-project/README.md

-Terraform orchestration and GitOps project
+AWS Terraform orchestration and GitOps project

 This terraform configuration provides the infrastructure for a three-tier distributed web application.
 It contains a public subnet for the web endpoint and a private subnet for the backend server.